 With offices and workplaces finally opening their doors thanks to the easing of lockdown restrictions, the past year has forced us to reflect and change the way we think about access control.
 In helping to stop the spread of COVID-19 and ensure the safety of employees, businesses have increasingly adopted contactless access control technology, changing to help combat the pandemic with innovations such as mask detection and fever screening.
 As a business it’s important to be aware of such high-tech advancements to ensure the safety of your employees.

 Keyless technology is fast becoming the predominant contactless access control solution.
 This is thanks to the advent of smartphones.
-IHS Market estimates that by 2023, 120 million mobile credentials will be downloaded as we see more businesses move away from traditional options such as access cards and fobs.
+IHS Market estimates that by 2023, 120 million mobile credentials will be downloaded as we see more businesses move away from traditional options such as key cards and fobs.
 If you're buying a new access control system make sure it will support mobile credentials now or in the future.

 How does contactless mobile access control work?
 This cutting edge technology is very easy to grasp with users able to download security credentials directly to their smartphone.
 This can be done by clicking a link sent to them by the access control operator.
 These credentials are checked by a mobile-capable reader which relies on either a Bluetooth, Wi-Fi, mobile, or NFC connection.
 Access is then granted or denied.
 This evolution in access control allows users to carry a key on them without the need for costly cards or key fobs.
 You can simply take your phone and wave it in front of a reader or.
 In some cases, you can even wave a hand, and it will recognise the phone credentials in your pocket.
 It's as easy as that.